-The City pf Rockingham's feral animal control program continued this financial year with a round in spring 2018 and another in autumn 2019.
+The City pf Rockingham's feral animal control program continued this financial year.
 The program is focused on the integrated control of feral rabbits, cats and foxes, in accordance with control measures recommended for use in urban environments by the Department of Agriculture and Food and the Department of Parks and Wildlife.
 The program is coordinated by the City of Rockingham and is undertaken by a licenced feral animal control contractor.
+An assessment was carried out throughout the reserve in early 2021 to check for signs of feral animal activity.
+No signs of foxes, cats or rabbits were recorded at the reserve.